codebrowse/docs/README.md

 **A:**Python Docs is an attempt to create a great API to facilitate easy access to documentation and source primitives within Python.

-My intent is to construct a solid base for the development of the documentation and refactoring libraries and tools I want to see for Python.
+My intent is to construct a solid base for the development of the documentation/refactoring libraries and tools I want to see for Python.

 I hope that you find it useful for your own purposes!
 Please feel free to contribute :-)

 **Q:** Why not Sphinx?

 **A:** **Disclaimer:** I have admittedly never really gotten that far into Sphinx.
 Please take the following with a grain of salt.
-I think Sphinx is great for a wide class of applications, but I'm personally not happy with it.
-I think `autodoc` looks cool, but haven't had a chance to check it out.

-Overall I think Sphinx feels too heavy for me, and this has been a significant reason why I have never delved into it.

-My leanings away from Sphinx were only exacerbated by the fact that I am a big fan of Markdown, and prefer to use that in my docstrings over learning REstructured Text.

-The space of Markdown documentation tools supporting docstrings is slim, so I hunted around the space of Python documentation libraries.
-I came up empty handed.
+I think Python Docs & Sphinx have seperate, but mutually-beneficial goals.

+Python Docs is a Documentation API.
+Sphinx is a documention tool.
+Documentation tools are just one possible use case for Python Docs.

 **Q:** I don't get it.
 Isn't having `__doc__ ` on objects enough?

 **A:** Unfortunately, no!  `__doc__` is a great start, but it's simply not enough.
 Just getting module-level docstrings, ends up being rather difficult, as modules don't have `__doc__` attributes.

-Furthermore, `__doc__` attributes are only useful if you have a live object on your hands.
+In fact, `__doc__` attributes are only useful if you have a live object on your hands.
 This is not always the case!
 Python Docs attempts to support the various ways in which people attempt to parse documentation: as a live object, as an import available accessible from `sys.path`, or as a file object or string.

-In fact, on its own, `__doc__` isn't entirely useful as a documentation API.
+Furthermore, on its own, `__doc__` isn't entirely useful as a documentation API.
 Python Docs attempts to give a more complete picture by providing other metadata like `__author__` and `__version__`, as well as other niceties like python paths, line numbers, file paths, attributes, and even the source!

 **Q:** How are you able to support so many different types of parsing?